MuhammedImdaad/effective-CPP/README.md

     4. Smart Pointers
     * Item 18: Use std::unique_ptr for exclusive-ownership resource management
     * Item 19: Use std::shared_ptr for shared-ownership resource management
+    * Item 20: Use std::weak_ptr for std::shared_ptr-like pointers that can dangle